ndrean/micro_ex/README.md

 It is complete enough to understand the concepts used but not production code.

-It works on Docker as an API with a LiveBook UI to reach the services which have been distributed.
+It works on Docker as an API with a LiveBook UI to reach the services which have been distributed (_DOCKER_CLUSTERING.md_).

-In practice, you can reach any Elixir containers/services via _remote_  sessions and the observability services are reachable in the browser (port mapping _SERVICES.md_).
+In practice, you can reach any Elixir containers/services via _remote_  sessions and run `:erpc.call()`.
+The observability services are reachable in the browser (port mapping _SERVICES.md_).

-However, we added a LiveBook with BEAM distribution as this facilitates a lot interaction with the microservices (_DOCKER_CLUSTERING.md_).
+However, we added a LiveBook with BEAM distribution as this facilitates a lot; you have a nice code runner cells and build a tiny UI as shown below to reach the observables UIs.

-You experience the "endpoints hell" (discovery, hardcoded mapping everywhere).
-OpenAPI documentation and Observability are first-class citizens in such projects and are key to help.

 - [Livebook launcher](https://github.com/ndrean/micro_ex/blob/main/apps/notebooks/monitoring_dashboard.livemd): <http://localhost:8090>

 <img src="https://github.com/ndrean/micro_ex/blob/main/priv/Livebook.png" alt="livebook">

+You might experience the "endpoints hell" (discovery, hardcoded mapping everywhere). **OpenAPI documentation** and **Observability** are first-class citizens in such projects and are key to help.

 - [Services guide](https://github.com/ndrean/micro_ex/blob/main/SERVICES.md)
 - [Docker clustering guide](https://github.com/ndrean/micro_ex/blob/main/DOCKER_CLUSTERING.md)